dglazkov/polymath/README.md

 }
 ```

-This format is effectively the library format but missing a version, embedding_model, and each chunk missing embedding and token_count.
+This format is effectively the library format but missing a version, embedding_model, and each bit missing embedding and token_count.

 Then run `python3 -m convert.main --importer library <FILENAME>`.
 It will create a new file with the same name but a `.json` extension in the `libraries/` directory.